zabo-api/hedera-sdk-go/README.md

 ## Associating your public key with you Hedera tesnet account

-Once you have generated a public/private keypair as described above, you need to link the **public** key to your Hedera testnet account.
+Once you have generated a public/private keypair as described [above][05-create-keypair], you need to link the **public** key to your Hedera testnet account.
 To do this, return to the Hedera portal and ensure that you have the testnet selected in the drop-down at the top of the page.

 You should see the box asking you to `Enter your Public Key`.
 Copy the long hex value of the **public** key and paste it into that textbox in the portal.
 Do make sure you that you select all of the characters.
 Click `Submit`.